-Overview of the lecture of the School of Feminism, June 15, 2019
+Overview of the Lecture of the School of Feminism, May 25, 2019

 On Saturday, 25 May, within Module 2 – State, Law and Public Policy – Boris Krešić, a professor at the Faculty of Law in Tuzla, talked about marriages, extramarital communities and same-sex partnership, their legal and economic benefits, as well as their shortcomings.